 7.6.3 Location and Back-Up of Control Centers

-The Rail Operations Control Center and DSTT Operations Control Center are located at the King County Metro Building at 1263 6th Avenue, Seattle, Washington.
+The Link Operations Control Center and DSTT Operations Control Center are located at the King County Metro Building at 1263 6th Avenue, Seattle, Washington.
 They will be referred to collectively as the Link Control Center.
 The back-up control center will be located at Sound Transit’s Operations and Maintenance Facility at 3407 Airport Way South, Seattle, Washington.

 7.6.4 Changes in Location

-Sound Transit may relocate the DSTT Operations Control Center to the Operations and Maintenance Facility, at which time the King County Metro Building space will be used for the back-up Rail Operations Control Center and DSTT Operations Control Center.
+Sound Transit may relocate the DSTT Operations Control Center to the Operations and Maintenance Facility, at which time the King County Metro Building space will be used for the back-up Link Operations Control Center and DSTT Operations Control Center.

 8.0 MAINTENANCE